 The Curriculum of the Shimer Great Books School

-The Shimer Great Books School utilizes major original source material that presents students with crucial and foundational approaches to the acquisition and organization of knowledge.
-By using Socratic-style seminars as our educational pedagogy, we oblige students to develop their analytic and creative faculties in a challenging yet supportive environment.
-Students engage in a common course of study for approximately two-thirds of their tenure at North Central College, and we cultivate and maintain a vibrant and cohesive intellectual community in which students with markedly different vocational aspirations discourse with each other on the basis of a common fund of intellectual subject matter.
+Utilizing major original source material, our classical liberal arts curriculum equips you with crucial and foundational approaches to the acquisition and organization of knowledge.
+By using Socratic-style seminars as our educational pedagogy, we encourage you to develop your analytic and creative faculties in a challenging yet supportive environment.
+As a Shimer student, you will engage in a common course of study for approximately two-thirds of your tenure at North Central College.
+Here, we cultivate and maintain a vibrant, cohesive intellectual community where you will gain the courage to engage in—not run from—opposing opinions and the freedom to explore new perspectives.

-The uniformity of academic requirements presents the various disciplines of liberal learning as a comprehensive whole and has been an essential feature of Shimer for more than six decades.
-Required courses account for 78 of the total credits needed for the bachelor of arts degree, with the remaining credits taken in elective courses.
-In addition, all students must successfully complete two non-credit comprehensive examinations, a math competency examination and a senior thesis in order to graduate.
+The centerpiece of the Shimer Great Books School curriculum is its core that comprises two-thirds of the course of study for the bachelor of arts degree.
+The core consists of six-course sequences in the humanities, natural sciences, and social sciences, a two-course sequence in mathematics and logic, plus a four-course integrative studies sequence.
+These required courses account for 78 of the total credits needed for the bachelor of arts degree, with the remaining credits selected from elective courses.
+In addition, all students must successfully complete two non-credit comprehensive examinations, a math competency examination and a senior thesis to graduate.